Linuxfabrik/monitoring-plugins/check-plugins/sensors-battery/README.rst

 Overview
 --------

 Return battery status information.
-If no battery is installed or metrics can't be determined OK is returned.
+If no battery is installed or the metrics cannot be determined, 'OK' is returned.

+Hints:

+* Run ``sensors-detect --auto`` beforehand to scan your system for the various hardware monitoring chips or sensors supported by libsensors or, more generally, by the lm_sensors tool suite.

 Fact Sheet